pktgen/fgen/docs/guides/prog_guide/idlemgr.rst

 *   Detects idleness when the application is polling and calls epoll_wait() to force the thread into idle mode.

-The current design in CNDP is 100% polling of the receive ring in AF_XDP or PMD which means burning core power.
+The current design in FGEN is 100% polling of the receive ring in AF_XDP or PMD which means burning core power.
 The patch adds two parameters to the jsonc file to control polling idle_timeout and intr_timeout in thread section.